Work Visa

 Eligibility for Canada's work visas varies by category.
 For the TFWP, applicants need an LMIA, a job offer, and proof of qualifications.
 The IMP, including the Intra-Company Transfer, requires employment with a multinational company and a specialized skill set.

-employers applying for the Global Talent Stream must commit to creating jobs for Canadians and investing in skills training.
+Employers applying for the Global Talent Stream must commit to creating jobs for Canadians and investing in skills training.
 In Toronto, TFWP eligibility often depends on the employer's ability to demonstrate a shortage of local talent.
 Vancouver's IEC participants must prove financial self-sufficiency upon arrival.
 Calgary's energy sector demands specific certifications for IMP applicants, while Montreal's tech industry often requires French language proficiency.

 Recent changes in 2026 include expanded eligibility for the Global Talent Stream and increased age limits for the IEC program to 35 for all partner countries.
 The IRCC has also introduced stringent language requirements for certain visa categories to ensure better integration into the Canadian workforce.